biocarl/til-biocarl/README.md

     }
 );
 ```
-- Listening to `click` event, in the expression we just reference the name of the event handler we want to run
+- In order to register the event handler on the `click` event, we use the `v-on` directive
 ```html
 <button v-on:click="alertTheWorld">Click-me!</button>
 <!-- Shorthand for v-on is @ -->